KFHICL/TBDCML/README.md

 11. GenerateResultSummary.py: Allows extraction of RMSEs from all model sweeps in the results folder and compilation of these in a single spreadsheet.

-### Folders
-TEMPLATES_AND_EXAMPLES contains examples of HPC submission folders and the format of results folders